CIV-Che/Mapnik-utils/README.md

 Description
 -----------

-This repository - Python-script (generate_tiles_meta_mp.py) to generate the tile map (OSM) using the library Mapnik (current version 2.0.1).
-Script code is based on a script from a standard package Mapnik-utils generate_tiles_multiprocess.py (Taken by a common mechanism for parallelization and a slightly different class of projections of Google), and project code psha / TileLite (taken the principle of generating a map metataylami that solves the problem of performance degradation when the generator mapnik.buffer_size values sufficient to eliminate the effect of clipping labels located on the lines and boundaries of polygons).
+This repository - Python-scripts (generate_tiles_meta_bbox_mp.py, generate_tiles_meta_lst_mp.py)
+for generating tile map (SSM) with a library of Mapnik (current version 2.0.1).
+The code is based on scripts from the script, the standard package Mapnik-utils generate_tiles_multiprocess.py (taken by a common mechanism parallel and slightly modified class projections Google) and the draft code psha/TileLite (taken by the principle of generationmaps metataylami that solves the problem of lost productivity when the generatormapnik.buffer_size values sufficient to eliminate the effect of clipping labelslocated on the lines and boundaries of polygons).

-The script, as well as a prototype, designed to stream generating tile map in these values of the specified size and range, with a given processes of generation (adjustable depending on the available in the processor cores and free memory).
+Scripts, as well as a prototype, designed to generate streaming tile cardthese values of the specified size and range, with a givenprocesses of generation (adjustable depending on theavailable in the processor cores and free memory).
-Generated by using a map style
-(Standard or custom).
-Generated tiles add up to tile cache specified repository root directory.
+Generated by using a map style(Standard or custom).
+Generated tiles add up totile cache specified repository root directory.

-Implemented as a Multi-Processing for the generation of a polygon, and the file-list polygons, which is convenient for the generation of separate regions with their own, distinct from the main field maps of the conditions (for example, the city should to generate with large zoom-zoom than is for total card).
+Implemented as a Multi-Processing for the generation of a polygon (generate_tiles_meta_bbox_mp.py),and on file-list of polygons (generate_tiles_meta_lst_mp.py), which is convenientto generate separate regions with their own, distinct from the main field maps of the terms(Eg, cities need to generate with large zoom-zoom thanaccepted for general maps).

 When generating the list of polygons metatayla size is optimized for size landfill.
-Metatayla size is specified in units of standard tile sides (also parameter).
-Size metatayla set for maximum zoom (Minimum scale) and will automatically be converted to smaller zooms so to be covered at all levels of the same polygon.
+Metatayla size is specified in units of standard tile sides (in parameter).
+Size metatayla set for maximum zoom(Minimum scale) and will automatically be converted to smaller zooms soto be covered at all levels of the same polygon.

-Also described in the script repository is available a couple of scripts used for the complete renovation tile store after updating the database OSM.
-Script updt_parse_expire_list + _sp.py through the list of old tiles generated by the utility for updating the database osm2pgsql OSM.
-The list is added to require updating tiles at all levels of zoom (utility generates a collapsed list).
+Besides these scripts in a repository available to a couple of scripts used to complete renovation tile store after updating OSM database.
-There is an opportunity to leave high levels of zoom, only the tiles included in the list of polygons (eg settlements).The second script updates the repository in accordance with the given list of tiles - in this case, the mechanism is not used metataylov (mapnik.buffer_size exhibited large to avoid clipping labels) as in this application, it is inefficient.
+Script updt_parse_expire_list + _sp.py through the list of old tiles, the generated utility osm2pgsql upgrade OSM database.
+The list is added to require Update tiles at all levels of zoom (utility generates a collapsed list).
+There is an opportunity to leave high levels of zoom, only the tiles included in thelist of polygons (eg settlements).
+The second script updates Store in accordance with the given list of tiles - in this case, the mechanism metatails not used (mapnik.buffer_size exhibited large to avoid clipping labels) as in this application, it is inefficient.